CEAOD/Data/GH_Lettuce/Koidra.AGC2022.2/README.md

 Economic calculations are not included in the dataset.
 However, the prices for the computation of costs and income, thus net profit, can be found in the competition document (`Greenhouse climate control`), section `Economics`.

 The five greenhouse compartments have a total area of 96 m² and a growing area of 16 m².
-The participating teams in the challenge, who contributed to the creation of the dataset, are:

--   Team DigitalCucumbers

--   Team CVA

--   Team Koala

--   Team MondayLettuce

--   Team VeggieMight

--   The Reference, represented by a group of WUR researchers

 ### **Weather data**